Essentials Inside The Story

-Jimmie Johnson-owned Legacy Motor Club might have suffered from a major loss in collateral damage from the ongoing NASCAR charter lawsuit.
-LMC has been interested in expanding its Cup Series operation with a third full-time entry, and recently finalized a deal with Rick Ware Racing.
+Jimmie Johnson-owned Legacy Motor Club might have suffered major collateral damage from the ongoing NASCAR charter lawsuit.
+LMC has been interested in expanding its Cup Series operation with a third full-time entry and recently finalized a deal with Rick Ware Racing.
+They successfully acquired a third charter for the 2026 season for an estimated $45 million.
+But one text, which was revealed during the antitrust lawsuit’s trial, hints that the team might have lost millions in terms of the charter value.

 Watch What’s Trending Now!